Allergen immunotherapy consists of a series of treatments aimed at providing long-term relief from severe allergies.

-- eye allergies, or recurring conjunctivitis
+- eye allergies, or allergic conjunctivitis

-Allergy shots are used only in people who are at least 5 years old.
-That’s because children younger than 5 years may not be able to fully communicate potential side effects and discomfort that would warrant stopping treatment.
+Allergy shots are only used in people who are at least 5 years old.
+That’s because children younger than 5 years old may not be able to fully communicate about potential side effects and discomfort that would warrant stopping treatment.

 Allergy shots work by decreasing symptoms from particular allergens.

 Each injection contains small amounts of the allergen so that your body builds up immunity to it over time.
 The process works much like taking a vaccine, where your body creates new antibodies to combat the invasive substances.

 For example, if you have allergies during pollen season, they’ll test for which types of pollen cause your symptoms.
-Ragweed and various tree pollens are common culprits.
+Ragweed, grasses, and various tree pollens are common culprits.

 Once your doctor has identified your allergens, you’ll start receiving allergy shots.
 The process is broken down into two phases:

 The buildup phase requires the largest time commitment.
 You receive injections up to twice per week to help your body get used to the allergens.

-The maintenance phase consists of shots administered once or twice per month.
-You enter this phase once your doctor determines that your body has grown accustomed to the injections.
+You enter the maintenance phase once your doctor determines that your body has grown accustomed to the injections.
 They base this decision on your reaction to the shots.

-You’ll need to stay at your doctor’s office for 30 minutes after each injection to monitor any side effects and reactions.
+During this phase, you’ll also need to stay at your doctor’s office for 30 minutes post-injection so that they can monitor your reaction.